 Research profile

-English title: On the Intention and Effects of Schleiermacher's Plato
+• On the intention and impact of Schleiermacher’s Plato (Wenzel Braunfels)

 Completed PhD theses